guscoutinho/thisTwitter/README.md

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen
+- [x] User sees app icon in home screen and styled launch screen
-- [ ] User can sign in using OAuth login flow
+- [x ] User can sign in using OAuth login flow
 - [ ] User can Logout
 - [ ] User can view last 20 tweets from their home timeline
 - [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.